 You can also change the output settings, including metadata, watermarks, and filename.
 If you don’t just want to save it straight to your hard drive, your PDF can be sent straight to Dropbox, your preferred email client, or an FTP server.
 It’s all very well designed and easy to configure.

 The free version of PDFCreator is supported by ads, but is otherwise almost identical to its paid-for counterpart.
 While installing PDFCreator, select the ‘advanced’ option to opt out any any unwanted extras.
 The free PDF editor PDFArchitect is worth considering, though – it lets you tweak, rotate, and sign your documents once they’re created.

-A solid set of PDF creation and conversion tools, but starting to look dated
+A solid set of PDF tools, but starting to look dated

 PDF24 Creator is another PDF printer driver that makes it easy to export documents from any other application.
 To use all of its features you’ll need to sign up for a free account (which will be used to manage any premium software from the same developer), then enter an activation code.
 It’s not much hassle, but counts against it when rival programs offer the same tools without you submitting any personal data.

-Once you’re in, there’s a good selection of tools, though some of these are very similar to one another.
-For example, there’s a drag-and-drop converter (though unfortunately this can’t handle DOCX files), plus a ‘Printer assistant’ that uses a different interface to achieve much the same end.
+Once you’re in, there’s a good selection of tools, though some are very similar to one another.
+For example, there’s a drag-and-drop converter (though unfortunately this can’t handle DOCX files), plus a printer assistant that uses a different interface to achieve much the same end.

 The ability to convert documents straight from a scanner or camera is a very welcome addition, though we doubt many people will use the ‘Send to fax’ option in 2017.